HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 #### Listen to image removal event
-For multi-host machines it may be necessary to have a mechanism of listening to image cleaning because when it is performed by the user it is also necessary to clean flags in the software manager.
+For multi-host machines it may be necessary to have a mechanism of listening to image cleaning because when it is performed by the user it is also necessary to clean flags in the ItemUpdater.
+The Host ItemUpdater code is doing the watch/listening if user removes the image manually, we need to remove the object path and clean the flags.

 ### Impacts
 - Current software manager creates an